pgerke/get-odassey/README.md

 ## Installation ##

 You can install Odassey by directly downloading an installer for your platform or by using a package manager.
+Once installed Odassey automatically informs you about new releases.

 ### Package Manager ###